kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 `kubectl apply --server-side` revealed immediately that the true power of server-side apply can not be easily leveraged by shelling out to `kubectl`.

-The way Server-side apply is implemented in kubectl does not allow enough control about conflict resolution as it can only switch between "not force-applying anything and erroring out" and "force-apply everything without showing any mercy!".
+The way server-side apply is implemented in `kubectl` does not allow enough control about conflict resolution as it can only switch between "not force-applying anything and erroring out" and "force-apply everything without showing any mercy!".

-The API documentation however made it clear that Server-side apply is able to control conflict resolution on field level, simply by choosing which fields to include and which fields to omit from the supplied object.
+The API documentation however made it clear that server-side apply is able to control conflict resolution on field level, simply by choosing which fields to include and which fields to omit from the supplied object.

 ## Moving away from kubectl

-This meant that Kluctl had to move away from shelling out to kubectl first.
-Only after that was done, I would have been able to properly implement Server-side apply with powerful conflict resolution.
+This meant that Kluctl had to move away from shelling out to `kubectl` first.
+Only after that was done, I would have been able to properly implement server-side apply with powerful conflict resolution.

 To achieve this, I first implemented access to the target clusters via a